Big Hill Trail System For Mountain Biking

 Loop D 4.5 mi.
 More Difficult

 Overall, Big Hill Trail System is the 7th most popular mountain bike trail of all 10 mountain biking rides in South Dakota.
-Several of the better mountain bike trails are nearby Big Hill Trail System including Deerfield Trail, Little Spearfish / Rimrock Trails, Old Baldy Trail and Eagle Cliff Trails.
+Several of the better mountain bike trails are nearby Big Hill Trail System including Deerfield Trail, Little Spearfish / Rimrock Trails, Eagle Cliff Trails and Old Baldy Trail.